BriceNocenti/tabxplor/cran-comments.md

 * https://win-builder.r-project.org :
-    No ERRORs, no WARNINGs, 1 NOTE :
+    No ERRORs, no WARNINGs, no NOTEs.
-    - Package has a VignetteBuilder field but no prebuilt vignette index.

 ## Downstream dependencies